Kewal Singh Dhillon

-Kewal Singh Dhillon is an Indian politician and member of Bharatiya Janata Party since June 2022.
+Kewal Singh Dhillon (born 16 May 1950) is an Indian politician from Punjab.
+He is a member of Bharatiya Janata Party since June 2022.
+He was an MLA from Barnala till 2017, when he was defeated by Meet Hayer of Aam Aadmi Party.

 Early life and education

-Dhillon was born on 16 May 1950 in the village of Tallewal, Barnala.
+Dhillon was born in the village of Tallewal, Barnala.
 He got his preliminary education in Barnala and was also brought up there.

 Career

 Congress

 He was also senior vice-president of Punjab Pradesh Congress Committee (PPCC), who was a member of the Punjab Legislative Assembly (2012–17) for the constituency of Barnala representing the INC and also contested from Sangrur unsuccessfully in the 2019 Indian general election.
+In both these elections he lost to Meet Hayer of Aam Aadmi Party.

 Bharatiya Janta Party

-He joined Bharatiya Janata Party on 4 June 2022 along with Raj Kumar Verka, Balbir Singh Sidhu, Gurpreet Singh Kangar, Sundar Sham Arora, and others at the party office in Chandigarh.
+He joined Bharatiya Janata Party on 4 June 2022 along with Raj Kumar Verka, Balbir Singh Sidhu, Gurpreet Singh Kangar, Sunder Sham Arora, and others at the party office in Chandigarh.